 Claws for Alarm (1954): The best, and funniest, of a series of Jones cartoons pitting a silent Sylvester against homicidal forces of which Porky is oblivious.

 The climax of Claws for Alarm.
 A desperate Sylvester does the only thing a loyal cat can under the circumstances: Smashing his master over the bean with a baseball bat and high-tailing it out of (ghost) town.

-Bewitched Bunny (1954) introduced the immortal Witch Hazel, voiced by the peerless June Foray.
+Bewitched Bunny (1954) introduced the immortal Witch Hazel, voiced by the great June Foray.
 Her trade-mark: A zip off-screen followed by an immediate return, an aside to the audience, and a zip off again, as her bobby-pins clatter to the floor.

 Beanstalk Bunny (1955): Bugs and Daffy, under glass.
-A brilliant sequence illustrating the effective use of silence as Daffy begs with, pleads, cajoles, and screams at an unflappable Bugs without our hearing a word of it.
+A brilliant sequence illustrating the effective use of silence as Daffy begs with, pleads, cajoles, and screams at an unflappable Bugs without our hearing a whisper of it.

 One Froggy Evening.
 This 1955 masterpiece has been called everything from “a morality play in miniature” (Richard Corliss) to “the Citizen Kane of animated film” (Steven Spielberg.)
 Only Jones could have directed it, and only Mike Maltese could have written it.
-Along with the authentic period numbers is the great ersatz Gay ’90s composition by messrs.
-Jones, Maltese and Milt Franklyn, “The Michigan Rag.”
+Along with the authentic period numbers is the great ersatz Gay ’90s composition by messrs Jones, Maltese and Milt Franklyn, “The Michigan Rag.”
 This is the sort of cartoon that was utterly unique to Warners, and which should have won Academy Awards but never did.

 Jones and the brilliant Philip DeGuard, his peerless layout man in the 1950s